 Tempting as it was to try and recreate it the scene exactly, I’m figuring the fact that I’m not a famous rockstar might mean I can’t get away with chucking carbs around a major pedestrian precinct.

-The Carinda Hotel: If you’ve got a car (and a spare weekend) you might also want to check out The Carinda Hotel in Carinda, New South Wales about 600km and an eight-hour drive from Sydney.
+If you’ve got a car (and a spare weekend) you might also want to check out The Carinda Hotel in Carinda, New South Wales about 600km and an eight-hour drive from Sydney.
 The outback pub was used in the Let’s Dance video in 1983.
-The town only has around 150 people and a few locals appeared as extras in the shot.
+At the time the town only had around 150 people and a few locals appeared as extras in the shot.

 The pub is pretty proud of its starring moment and the wall that co-starred with Bowie in the video was renovated shortly before his death so it looks exactly the same as it did then.
 People come weekly to have their photo taken there.The town also runs the Let’s Dance Carinda music festival in late Sept/early October.